Build a Business Recovery Plan to Emerge Stronger After a Slowdown

 Planning for better times

-Throughout the summer of 2020, as the economic repercussions of the COVID-19 pandemic became known, reports of business closures spread across the US.
+As the economic repercussions of the COVID-19 pandemic became known, reports of business closures spread across the US.
 While many were in hard-hit industries like travel, tourism and hospitality, manufacturers also struggled as global supply chains dried up.

 1 Remember your roots